salesforcecli/plugin-auth/messages/device.login.md

 # description

-You must open a browser, navigate to the verification URL, and enter the code.
-Log in, if not already logged in, and you’ll be prompted to allow the device to connect to the org.
+When you run this command, it first displays an 8-digit device code and the URL for verifying the code on your org.
+The default instance URL is https://login.salesforce.com, so if the org you're authorizing is on a different instance, use the --instance-url.
+The command waits while you complete the verification.
+Open a browser and navigate to the displayed verification URL, enter the code, then click Connect.
+If you aren't already logged into your org, log in, and then you're prompted to allow the device to connect to the org.
+After you successfully authorize the org, you can close the browser window.

 # examples